In solemn Paris ceremony, Macron leads WW1 Armistice commemorations

 Macron spent the week in the build up to Sunday’s ceremony touring towns and former battlfields that laid along France’s western front.
 During the tour, he warned of the dangers of the resurgence of nationalism in Europe, saying it posed a threat to the continent - a theme he touched on again in his speech.

-“Patriotism is the exact opposite nationalism.
+“Patriotism is the exact opposite of nationalism.
 Nationalism is its betrayal,” the French leader said.

 “Old demons are reawakening, ready to sow chaos and death,” he said, warning of how ideology, religion and a disregard for facts could be exploited.
 “History sometimes threatens to repeat its tragic patterns, and undermine the legacy of peace we thought we had sealed with the blood of our ancestors.”